awsdocs/amazon-gamelift-developer-guide/doc_source/fleets-remote-access.md

 You can access remote instances that are running either Windows or Linux\.
 To connect to a Windows instance, use a remote desktop protocol \(RDP\) client\.
 To connect to a Linux instance, use an SSH client\.

  Use the AWS CLI get the information you need to access a remote instance\.
-For help, see the [AWS CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/gamelift/)\.
-[Get and install the AWS Command Line Interface tool\.](https://aws.amazon.com/cli/) You can also use the AWS SDK, with documentation available in the [GameLift Service API Reference](https://docs.aws.amazon.com/gamelift/latest/apireference/)\.
+For help, see the [AWS CLI command reference](https://docs.aws.amazon.com/cli/latest/reference/gamelift/)\.
+[Get and install the AWS Command Line Interface tool\.](https://aws.amazon.com/cli/) You can also use the AWS SDK, with documentation available in the [GameLift service API reference](https://docs.aws.amazon.com/gamelift/latest/apireference/)\.

 1. Open